 Paddy Chayefsky had been present on the movie screen for some time, particularly through adaptations of his more noted television dramas (Marty in 1955, The Catered Affair in ’56, The Bachelor Party in ’57) and stage plays (Middle of the Night, 1959) and via a 1958 original, The Goddess starring Kim Stanley as a thinly-disguised Monroe figure.
-These titles largely reflected the “little man” playwright niche into which Chayefsky had been crammed — much as Tennessee Williams represented, to those without perceptive imagination and who needed a quick hook on which to hang a complicated, poetic dramatist, sex and Southern Gothic.
-Beginning with The Tenth Man in 1959 and Gideon in 1961, however, Chayefsky’s stage work took on a deeper, darker and more allegorical word-richness.
+These titles largely reflected the “little man” playwright niche into which Chayefsky had been crammed — much as Tennessee Williams represented, to those without perceptive imagination and who needed a quick hook on which to hang a complicated, poetic dramatist, Sex and Southern Gothic.
+Beginning with The Tenth Man in 1959 and Gideon in 1961, however, Chayefsky’s stage work took on greater theatricality and a deeper, darker and more allegorical word-richness.

-He became drunk with language, discovering a gift for rhetoric unique among American dramatists, and pretty much un-mined since his death by anyone other than Tony Kushner.
-In transliterating William Bradford Huie’s short novel The Americanization of Emily, this “new” Chayefsky found his first great, personal expression in a movie.
+The playwright became drunk with language, discovering a gift for rhetoric unique among American dramatists, and pretty much un-mined since his death by anyone other than Tony Kushner.
+In transliterating William Bradford Huie’s short novel The Americanization of Emily to the screen, this “new” Chayefsky found his first great, personal expression in a movie.